Catherine of Siena: Veneration

 Her head, however, was parted from her body and inserted in a gilt bust of bronze.
 This bust was later taken to Siena, and carried through that city in a procession to the Dominican church.
 Behind the bust walked Lapa, Catherine's mother, who lived until she was 89 years old.
 By then she had seen the end of the wealth and the happiness of her family, and followed most of her children and several of her grandchildren to the grave.
 She helped Raymond of Capua write his biography of her daughter, and said, "I think God has laid my soul athwart in my body, so that it can't get out."
 The incorrupt head and thumb were entombed in the Basilica of San Domenico at Siena, where they remain.

 Pope Pius II himself canonized Catherine on 29 June 1461.

 On 4 October 1970, Pope Paul VI named Catherine a Doctor of the Church; this title was almost simultaneously given to Teresa of Ávila (27 September 1970), making them the first women to receive this honour.

 However, Catherine's feast day was not initially included in the General Roman Calendar.
 When it was added in 1597, it was put on the day of her death, 29 April; however, because this conflicted with the feast of Saint Peter of Verona, which also fell on 29 April, Catherine's feast day was moved in 1628 to the new date of 30 April.
 In the 1969 revision of the calendar, it was decided to leave the celebration of the feast of St Peter of Verona to local calendars, because he was not as well known worldwide, and Catherine's feast was restored to 29 April.

 Catherine is remembered in the Church of England and in the Episcopal Church on 29 April.
 The Evangelical Lutheran Church in America (ELCA) also commemorates Catherine of Siena on 29 April.

-Legacy

-Catherine ranks high among the mystics and spiritual writers of the Catholic Church.
-She remains a greatly respected figure for her spiritual writings, and political boldness to "speak truth to power", with it being out of the ordinary for a woman in her time period to have had such influence in politics and on world history.

 Patronage

-In his decree of 13 April 1866, Pope Pius IX declared Catherine of Siena to be a co-patroness of Rome.
+In his decree of 13 April 1866, Pope Pius IX declared Catherine of Siena to be a co-patron of Rome.
 On 18 June 1939 Pope Pius XII named her a joint patron saint of Italy along with Francis of Assisi.

 On 1 October 1999, Pope John Paul II made her one of Europe's patron saints, along with Teresa Benedicta of the Cross and Bridget of Sweden.
-She is also the patroness of the historically Catholic American woman's fraternity, Theta Phi Alpha.
+She is also the patron of the historically Catholic American woman's fraternity, Theta Phi Alpha.